 “The idea that I can give back, and provide Mishawaka campers with an experience similar to the one I had as a camper keeps me going.”

 Mary Jane joined the Mishawaka staff in 1996 and has served as the Girls’ Camp Director since then.
-She lives in Minneapolis, where she is a middle school English teacher at Breck School.
+She lives in Minneapolis, where she recently retired from teaching at Breck School.
 Her sons, Murphy and Kevin were Mishawaka campers for many years and now two of her grandkids are campers!